liamli99/React/Tutorial.md

 ### `useContext`
 - [Documentation](https://react.dev/learn/passing-data-deeply-with-context)
 - Usually, we pass information from parent component to child component via props.
-However, if we have to pass the information through many components in the middle, or if many components need the same information, we can use ***context***!
+However, if we have to pass the information to a deeply nested child component through many components in the middle (**prop drilling**), we can use ***context***!
 Context lets the parent component make some information available to any component in the tree below it!

 #### Usage
 1. **Create** a context